Application and Admission

 Students wishing to be admitted prior to the start of a given semester must make sure their files are complete by the following deadlines:

 - December 1 for the Spring Semester

 An applicant’s file is complete when the following items have been received by the Admissions Office:

 1.)The application form and application fee of $50.

 2.)
-A statement of three to four paragraphs (not to exceed one page double spaced) indicating the applicant’s educational objectives in pursuing the chosen graduate certificate area of study.
+A Statement of Purpose of three to four paragraphs (not to exceed one page double spaced) indicating the applicant’s educational objectives in pursuing the graduate certificate (uploaded to the online application).

 3.)
 Complete official transcripts from all previous undergraduate and graduate institutions.

 4.)
-One letter of recommendation from a professor or instructor who can speak to the applicant’s academic abilities and potential (preferred) or a professional colleague who can speak to the applicant’s ability or potential to manage graduate-level study.
+One letter of recommendation from a professor or instructor who can speak to the applicant’s academic abilities and potential for graduate level study is preferred, or a letter from a professional colleague.